 One of Tim's earliest ventures was the landscaping firm Ground Control.

 Tim and his wife, Dana, produced live stand-up comedy in New York City.
 A veteran of the industry, he worked with Jon Stewart on MTV and continues to write and perform stand-up.

 Tim does well by doing good.
 Professional success aside, his greatest joys are the loves of his life: his family, nature and the dog.

 Samantha Lee began her career with CPR as an intern in 2008 while attending college.
-Her administrative and operations responsibilities include bookkeeping, accounts payable and receivable, and project management.
+Her administrative and operations responsibilities include finance, accounts payable and receivable, and project management.
 Her research responsibilities range from generating new leads to writing detailed research reports on prospects of interest.

 She received her B.S. in computer engineering from the NYU Tandon School of Engineering in 2010.
 She was a member of the Society of Women Engineers.
 In high school she was a member of Students Against Destructive Decisions (SADD).